Teams of LLM Agents can Exploit Zero-Day Vulnerabilities: can Autonomously Exploit Zero-day Vulnerabilities

 \subsection{Ablation studies}

-To further understand the capabilities of our GPT-4 agent, we tested two ablations of our agents: 1) when replacing the task-specific agents with a single generic cybersecurity agent, and 2) when removing the documents from the task-specific agents.
-We show results in Figure~\ref{fig:ablation}.
+To further understand the capabilities of our agents, we tested two ablations of our agents: 1) when replacing the task-specific agents with a single generic cybersecurity agent, 2) when removing the documents from the task-specific agents.
+We show results in Figure~\ref{fig:ablation}, and 3) when using task-specific agent randomly without the hierarchical structure.

 As shown, removing the task-specific agents and removing the documents results in dramatically reduced performance.
-Removing task-specific agents results in a 4$\times$ lower pass at 1 and a 27\% lower pass at 5.
-Removing documents also results in a 4$\times$ lower pass at 1, and a 20\% lower pass at 5.
+Removing task-specific agents results in a 2.1$\times$ lower pass at 1 and a 50\% lower pass at 5.
+Removing documents also results in a 2.1$\times$ lower pass at 1, and a 20\% lower pass at 5.
 The results from the removal of documents is in line with prior work \cite{fang2024llm, fang2024llm2}.
-These results show the necessity of both the task-specific agents and the documents.
+Without the hierarchical structure, the agents result in 13$\times$ lower pass at 1, and 6$\times$ lower pass at 5.
+These results show the necessity of task-specific agents, the documents, and hierarchical structure.